CaolanCode/Google-Home-Page-Clone/README.md

 # Google-Home-Page-Clone

-Clone of Google of home page
+Clone of Google Chrome of home page using HTML and CSS